frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 mysql>
 ```

-Since we now know that this works, we can log out and quit the session using `\q`:
+Since you now know that this works, you can log out and quit the session using `\q`:

 ```
 mysql> \q